30 Best Things To Do this Winter on Long Island 2023: Our Winter Fun List

 Learn about the history of firefighting and take part in hands-on exhibits at the Nassau County Firefighters Museum and Education Center.

-Aspiring aviators love the life-size planes at the Cradle of Aviation Museum.
-Photo courtesy of the museum
+Explore the wonders of space at the Cradle of Aviation Museum.

 With more than 75 examples of aircraft and spacecraft and a planetarium, you'll find plenty to do and lots to learn at the Cradle of Aviation Museum.

-Visit a local dessert shop or take a special trip to a cereal and ice cream shop in Huntington.
+Visit a local dessert shop or bakery to indulge in some sweets.

 Check out a production from one of the many children's theater companies or, perhaps Disney on Icewhich is playing at the UBS Arena this winter.